Sensory garden: Design

 Sensory garden design is generally based around the five Aristotelian senses, but it can also include other senses such as proprioception and balance.
 In addition to plants, non-living elements, such as water features and sculptures, may be incorporated.

 Sight

-Sight components in a sensory garden include traditional garden elements like colorful plants and flowers, which are sometimes clustered together to assist people with vision impairments.
-These plants can also be used to attract birds and butterflies to the garden, which can add additional sight variety.
+Sight components in a sensory garden include traditional garden elements like colourful plants and flowers, which are sometimes clustered together to assist people with vision impairments.
+They have a diverse variety of colours, shape, size, and texture.
+Bright colours from flowers can activate the colour centre of the brain.
+Colourful and native plant species can be used to attract birds, butterflies, and insects to the garden, which can add additional sight variety.

-Hearing
+Ornamental grasses are added and can be kept all season round to create dimension.
+Adding ornamental grasses creates a dramatic effect to the space.
+Sometimes, water features like ponds and fountains allow for luring in wildlife like birds, allowing visitors to bird watch.

+Sound

 Sound components in a sensory garden are often things that make sounds naturally in a breeze.
-This includes plants like bamboo, grasses, trees, as well as non-living elements like bells and wind chimes.
+This includes plants like bamboo, grasses, and trees, as well as non-living elements like bells and wind chimes.
 Water features and birds are also common sound components.
+Implementing spaces that draw in other insects and animals will also create a natural soundscape.
+Bird baths are used to attract them and allow an inviting space for them to spring and splash around in.

+Incorporating differently textured walkways can allow for different sounds and stimulate the ears.
+For example, loose gravel could be used for a crunchy effect, using concrete for a more dramatic sound depending on the shoe.

-Less common sound components include things like hand instruments (such as drums), echo spaces, and chiming stepping stones.
+Less common sound components include hand instruments (such as drums), echo spaces, and chiming stepping stones.

+Smell

+Adding plants that have an aroma enhances the olfactory bulb, which is the part of the brain that processes smells.
+To create this aroma, floral fragrances like lavender, rosemary, some rose cultivars, and man-made smells like fresh-cut grass are often used.

+Touch

+Having “contrasting elements” like seed pods, different textures of bark or foliage, and plants like lamb's ear or viburnum and different texture rocks, stone, brick or pebbles can allow for some to want to engage with those materials and feel the different textures.
+Plants with a rough or smooth texture can go a long way for engaging the mind.
+Having touch for sensory gardens can allow the mind to wonder and feel textures.
+Having touch can also help people learn and gather information, creating a unique interaction from each individual.